Government of Colorado: Statewide elected officials

 The Lieutenant Governor is elected on a ticket with the Governor.
 All statewide elected officers serve four-year terms.

+Other elected executive branch officials

 There are also elected members of the Colorado State Board of Education, and the Regents of the University of Colorado are elected from districts coterminous with Colorado's congressional districts or at large.
 As a result, the Governor does not have direct management authority over either the Department of Education or any of the state's institutions of higher education.

+Principal departments of the executive branch

 The executive branch is otherwise composed of the principal departments: